Try something different to get your family out of its vacation comfort zone.

 Their unique approach to sports and fitness introduces guests to a high-flying trapeze school, fitness centers, and academies focused on tennis, golf, and sailing.
 Sandpiper Bay also has plenty of options to just lay around on the beach and indulge in a spa day while the kids are busy at the children’s clubs.

 Baby Club Med welcomes infants ages 4 to 23-months with outdoor walks, learning activities, and age appropriate games.
-For 2 to 3 year olds, Petit Club Med offers the chance for creative, artistic, and active exploration with daytime and evening activities.
+For 2 to 3 year olds, Petit Club Med offers the chance for creative, artistic, and active exploration.

-Four to ten-year-olds head to Mini Club Med for sports like Little Tennis and Little Circus, along with cookery lessons and play groups.
+Four to ten-year-olds head to Mini Club Med for Little Tennis, Little Circus, cooking lessons, and play groups.
 Tweens and teens have their own fun away from the little ones with exclusive teen spaces.
-Kids flex their muscles with sports activities that take it up a notch like stand-up paddle boarding, sailing, and flying trapeze.
+Kids flex their muscles with sports activities like stand-up paddle boarding, sailing, and flying trapeze.
 There are also creative activities like filmmaking and talent shows before ending the night with beachside movie nights and parties.

-It’s a good choice if these activities appeal to you and your family, because it would not be a choice based on luxury accommodations or cuisine.
+These activities must be the main draw for you and your family, and it would not be a choice based on luxury accommodations or cuisine.

 Accommodations at Sandpiper Bay include rooms with water views and family style rooms with separate bedrooms and bathrooms.
 Some rooms offer separate areas for bunk beds for some privacy for Mom and Dad without being too far away.